-Student Focus with Tara Boonaree
+Student Focus: Tara Boonaree

-LL: Why did you decide to come to New Zealand?
+Why did you decide to come to New Zealand?

 I was born in the city of Ubon in Isan and I highly value nature, multicultural society and peacefulness, thus the recreation activities in Wellington sound very appealing.
 I have been to several European countries and Australia and found I like the weather and people in the southern atmosphere more than in Europe.
 I also have a friend who graduated from Auckland University of Technology and she recalled her good times with New Zealanders.
 However, my life would have been different in Auckland where there is no botanic garden next to the university!
 I realized later that the Absolutely Positively Wellington is not just a slogan, the city council works hard to create and maintain this coolest little capital in the world.